Evidence-based

 Magnesium- Magnesium for migraine prevention is well-researched as an effective treatment.
 It helps nerve function, protects the nerves in the inner ear, relaxes muscles and blood vessels and is a powerful glutamate inhibitor.

 Low levels of magnesium have been associated with tinnitus.
-More research needs to be done, but magnesium has also showed good results in lowering the volume of tinnitus.
+More research needs to be done, but magnesium has also shown good results in lowering the volume of tinnitus.

 Even more promising, magnesium may benefit the function of the inner ear & improve tinnitus by lowering your risk to damage caused by noise.
 Since migraine patients are often more sensitive to noise, protecting your hearing between attacks is a strategy to consider.